jayahariv/KeralaRescueiOS/README.md

 In this version we will help people to read about how to prepare for a disaster, emergency contacts in case of emergency, photos of 2018 Kerala Rescue.
 Photo upload capability is not present, but users can send a comment to the existing photo.

+## Beta Testing
+Please add your email address to this [issue](https://github.com/jayahariv/KeralaRescueiOS/issues/6) or send email to rescueapp2018@gmail.com for adding yourself to beta.

 ## Data
 All informations included are from the State Disaster Management Authority and afterflood.in.